 Conflict Minerals

-- adopt policies and management systems with respect to Conflict Minerals and require its sub-suppliers of tin, tantalum, tungsten, or gold to adopt similar policies and systems;
+- Adopt policies and management systems with respect to Conflict Minerals and require its sub-suppliers of tin, tantalum, tungsten or gold or products that contain such materials to adopt similar policies and systems;

 Disclosure and reporting

-- Substance information in the form of full material disclosure (“FMD”) or other relevant format describing type. amount, and (as applicable), the percentage weight of all elements, minerals, compounds, substances, and other ingredients that comprise Products or components thereof;
+- Substance information in form of full material disclosure (“FMD”) or other relevant format describing type, amount, and (as applicable), the percentage weight of all elements, minerals, compounds, substances and other ingredients that comprise Products or components hereof;

-- information concerning any changes in or additions to such ingredients in Products.
+- information concerning any changes in or additions to such ingredient in Products.

-To facilitate evolving regulatory and customer requirements regarding transparency, compliance, and information exchange SUPPLIER agrees upon Danfoss’ request and without undue delay to join supplier compliance data exchange platform(s) defined by Danfoss and to deliver aforementioned information via such platform(s).
-Danfoss will in such case(s) provide SUPPLIER a reasonable notice, and relevant online training and make all reasonable efforts to facilitate a smooth transition.
+To facilitate evolving regulatory and customer requirements regarding transparency, compliance and information exchange Supplier agrees upon Danfoss’ request and without undue delay to join supplier compliance data exchange platform(s) defined by Danfoss and to submit the required information via such platform(s), including but not limited to IMDS or CDX.
+Danfoss will in such case(s) provide Supplier with reasonable notice, relevant on-line training and make all reasonable efforts to facilitate a smooth transition.

 Gifts and Gratuities

-All Danfoss employees are bound by a corporate standard governing ethics for all employees with contact with suppliers.
+All Danfoss employees are bound by a corporate standard governing ethics for all employees with contact to suppliers.

-SUPPLIER will not make any secret payment of commissions of money, substantial gifts, services, dining, entertainment travels, or other similar gratuities or benefits to any employee of Danfoss or such employee’s family directly or through a third party for the purpose of inducing the employee to do or omit any action or simply to look favorably on SUPPLIER.
+Supplier will not make any secret payment of commissions of money, substantial gifts, services, dining, entertainment and travels or other similar gratuities or benefits to any employee of Danfoss or such employee’s family directly or through a third party for the purpose of inducing the employee to do or omit any action or simply to look favorably on Supplier.

 Export Control and Customs